LitterMa-820/EFNet/README.md

-# The Official code of 'EPFDNet: Camouflage object detection with edge perception in frequency domain'
+# The official code for 'EPFDNet: Camouflage Object Detection with Edge Perception in the Frequency Domain'.

 # pretrained model